Web Loom logo

 useMemo ensures CompositeCommand instances are created once.
 The useEffect cleanup disposes them when the component unmounts.

-Fluent Command: Observable canExecute Guards
+Fluent Command: Signal canExecute Guards

 From apps/mvvm-react-integrated/src/components/FluentCommandShowcase.tsx — a registration form where the submit button only enables when every field rule passes: